mlanser/f451-piENVIRO/README.md

 $ enviromon --dmode temperature
 ```

-The format of the `settings.toml` file is straight forward and this is also where you should store Adafruit IO credentials.
+The format of the `settings.toml` file is straightforward, and this is also where you should store Adafruit IO credentials.
 The `settings.toml` file only supports numbers and strings.
 But you define most aspects of the applications here.

 For example, if you change the `PROGRESS` setting to 1, then the Enviro+ LCD will display a progress bar indicating when the next (simulated) upload will happen.

-There is also a 'sleep mode' which turns off the display automatically after a certain amount of time.
-You can also turn on/off the LED display by pushing/tapping the joystick button (down).
+There is a 'sleep mode' which turns off the display automatically after a certain amount of time.
+But you can also turn on/off the LED display by pushing/tapping the joystick button (down).

 ```toml
 # File: settings.toml